Zorkai/hc_accessibility/README.md

 F12 -> Storage -> hc_accessibility -> Copy the value and you're good to go!
 #### Chrome
 F12 -> Application -> Cookies -> hc_accessibility -> Copy the value and you're good to go!

+### 5. Request an update.
+Request an update for the cookie at https://genefit.cc/accessibility.